Sidkhanna96/Docs/Coding Challenges/Greedy.md

 ### When is it used ?

 - Optimization Problems: A problem that requires min or max result out of possible solutions - On each step we have a set of pre-existing condition we can check to see if its met then thats the feasible solution
+- Making Local Optimal choices hoping would lead to global optimal solution - But not solving per say

 ### Under what Context can it be used ?